 After 14 years in Brussels, Irena has recently relocated to Dubai, UAE, to drive stronger alignment with the business in an important growth region.
 Irena is fluent in Italian, Slovenian, French, English and German and has working knowledge of Spanish.

-Discover the main topics that will shape our discussions on the spectrum policy and the enterprise Wi-Fi:
+Discover the main topics that will shape our discussions:

 All timings are in CEST.